Quickstart: Interactive Data Wrangling with Apache Spark in Azure Machine Learning

 To handle interactive Azure Machine Learning notebook data wrangling, Azure Machine Learning integration with Azure Synapse Analytics provides easy access to the Apache Spark framework.
 This access allows for Azure Machine Learning Notebook interactive data wrangling.

-In this quickstart guide, you learn how to perform interactive data wrangling using Azure Machine Learning serverless Spark compute, Azure Data Lake Storage (ADLS) Gen 2 storage account, and user identity passthrough.
+In this quickstart guide, you learn how to perform interactive data wrangling with Azure Machine Learning serverless Spark compute, Azure Data Lake Storage (ADLS) Gen 2 storage account, and user identity passthrough.

 Prerequisites